Copyright (C) 2019 Robin Krahl <email@example.com>

 provide this information without calling `libnitrokey`.

-devices with a recent firmware version.
+with a recent firmware version.

 `NK_set_unencrypted_read_only`, `NK_set_unencrypted_read_write`.
 These

-functions are only relevant for older firmware versions (pre-v0.51).
+methods are only relevant for older firmware versions (pre-v0.51).
 As the

 Nitrokey Storage firmware can be updated easily, we do not support these